 Not in a creepy way, of course, but in the parent-to-child, where-do-babies-come-from, when-can-I-start-dating, if-I-buy-a-girl-dinner-that-means-I-can-X way.

-I’m part of a Catholic Moms group on Facebook, and several conversations in the group recently have made clear to me how very, very, important it is for parents to have The Talk with their kids not once or twice, but several times throughout their lives.
+I’m part of some Catholic Moms groups on Facebook, and several online conversations recently have made clear to me how very, very, important it is for parents to have The Talk with their kids not once or twice, but several times throughout their lives.

 It’s also become abundantly clear to me that there’s a dearth in kid/parent-friendly Catholic resources on this subject.
 So I’m going to go ahead and do something I rarely do on the internet and tout my credentials for offering advice on this subject:

 -I am a professional Catholic Moral Theologian.
-I earned an MPhil from the Pontifical Faculty at The Catholic University of America, and I will complete my PhD with them in a few months.
+I earned my PhD from the Pontifical Faculty at The Catholic University of America, and I have taught at every possible university level from freshmen to grad students to seminary.